WebOrigami/docs/src/content/builtins/tree/copy.md

 Alice: Hello, Alice.
 Bob: Hello, Bob.
 Carol: Hello, Carol.
-$ ori copy greetings.yaml, files/greetings
+$ ori copy greetings.yaml, files:greetings
 $ ls greetings
 Alice   Bob     Carol
 $ cat greetings/Alice
 Hello, Alice.
 ```

-The `files/greetings` argument indicates that `copy` should copy the input YAML tree to a file system tree under a folder named `greetings`.
+The `files:greetings` argument indicates that `copy` should copy the input YAML tree to a file system tree under a folder named `greetings`.
 As a result, the key/value pairs in the YAML file are now individual files in a `greetings` folder.

 The `targetTree` must support a `set` method.
 The two types of trees defined in the [async-tree](/async-tree) library that provides such support are [ObjectTree](/async-tree/ObjectTree.html) and [FileTree](/async-tree/FileTree.html).
 Only the latter provides persistent effects, so `copy` is typically used to copy the values from the source tree into file system files.